-The NMC code 2015 places specific responsibilities on Nurses to maintain professional knowledge and competence.
+The NMC The Code 2018 places specific responsibilities on Nurses to maintain professional knowledge and competence.
 Nurses are asked to recognise and work within the limits of their competence and complete the necessary training before carrying out a new role.